dmwm/CMSSpark/README.md

 - AAA: /project/monitoring/archive/xrootd (daily snapshots in JSON data-format)
 - EOS: /project/monitoring/archive/eos (daily snapshots in JSON data-format)
 - WMArchive: /cms/wmarchive/avro (daily snapshots in Avro data-format)

+### Aggregating data and preparing reports
+It is possible to aggregate PhEDEx and DBS data and prepare reports with tables and plots visualizing the data.

+#### Initialization
+Before running the scripts please run `./src/bash/reports_init` to clone wiki repository which contains reports.
+If you don't intend to submit reports to github wiki this step is not necessary.

+#### Aggregating by data tier
+Please run `./src/bash/report_tiers/aggregate` to download PhEDEx and DBS data aggregated by data tier.

+Then run `python src/python/CMSSpark/reports/visualize_tiers.py` to generate the report which will be available here: `src/bash/CERNTasks.wiki/CMS_Tier_Reports.md`

+Scripts should be ran from this directory: `src/bash/report_tiers`

+#### Aggregating by campaign
+Please run `./src/bash/report_campaigns/aggregate` download PhEDEx and DBS data aggregated by campaign.

+Then run `python src/python/CMSSpark/reports/visualize_campaigns.py` to generate the report which will be available here: `src/bash/CERNTasks.wiki/CMS_Campaign_Reports.md`

+Scripts should be ran from this directory: `src/bash/report_campaigns`